All three courses are based on Land Art and take place in May, July and September 2010. Each will respond to the qualities of the seasons.

 A typical day will involve informally tutored sessions from 10 to 5 with a break for a communal lunch.
 We will spend time working outside on local beaches and woodland or in the old laundry studios.
 Walks on varied ground will involve more observation than exertion.
 Evenings can be spent working untutored in the studio, exploring alone, or with the group preparing and enjoying the evening meal.
-Selected art books and videos will be available for inspiration.

 The courses aim to strengthen and develop our ability to observe, interpret and express ourselves whatever the perceived ability in art.
 They are for all levels of experience: suitable for complete beginners and offering an opportunity for the more experienced worker to refresh their skills.
 Previous students will find a degree of progression within these courses and new activities to explore.